 If there are any civilizations thousands or millions of years ahead of us, you’d think they would have found greater contentment, settled down, returned to a way of life more in step with nature.
 That means, above all, not one bent on progress, at least as we define it.

 (1) Actually it ends one chapter later with, among other things, He who knows has no wide learning; he who has wide learning does not know.
-I can’t help but feel we are just at the bare beginning of the bare beginning of knowing ourselves truly deeply, and that is how it should be.
+I can’t help but feel we are just at the bare beginning of beginning to know ourselves deeply and honestly, and that is how it should be.
 After all, our planet is young, relatively speaking, with a lot of evolution left to undergo.
 Humanity is still at the stage of setting it up, i.e., If you would have a thing laid aside, You must first set it up, as chapter 36 put it.